Sociobiological theories of rape: Preventing rape

 Thornhill and Palmer (2000) suggest a number of possible strategies for preventing rape.
 One example is explaining to males that they may have predispositions to misread the female invitation of sex.
 They believe that viewing rape as being due to a desire for domination, and not related to sexual desire, is generally harmful.
 One example given is the claim that the way women dress will not affect the risk of rape.
 They argue that the much greater societal freedom of dating without supervision, and removal of many barriers between males and females, have created an environment that has also removed many earlier societal controls against rape.
 It is recommended that "men and women interact only in public places during the early stages of their relationships".

 Victim counseling

 Counseling of rape victims may also be improved by evolutionary considerations, according to Thornhill and Palmer, and they argue that the view that rape is due to a domination desire, cannot explain to the victim why the rapist seemed to be sexually motivated.

 Evolutionary considerations can also help explain the emotional pain felt, as well as the form it takes.
 They may also help the rape victim understand why the rape victim's partner may see the rape as a form of infidelity.
 They also argued that the victim's partner may be helped by such understanding, and be more able to change his or her reaction.

+Edge cases

+In sociobiological theory, rape is always and only an act of vaginal penetration with ejaculation.
+By posing rape as a reproductive strategy of low-status males, critics pose that sociobiology fails to explain a range of cases such as rape.
+Those include rape by wealthy, high-status and married males, rapes of women too young or old to reproduce, murder-rapes, homosexual rape, oral and anal rape and rape with contraception.